Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 Outside of specialist use cases, you're unlikely to have to write much, if any, unsafe code yourself.
 Nonetheless, hopefully after this chapter you see that it's not as scary as it seems.
-You still have all the normal safety checks plus some additional features, and, now you know what to look for to keep yourself safe when the compiler can no longer help.
+You still have all the normal safety checks plus some additional features, and now you know what to look for to keep yourself safe when the compiler can no longer help.

-If you are going to be writing unsafe Rust, there's a tool called [Miri](https://github.com/rust-lang/miri) that will, in your running code, help you detect potentially undefined behaviour you might have missed.
-It's not a silver bullet but is a final layer of protection you should use to protect yourself.
+If you are going to be writing unsafe Rust, there's a tool called [Miri](https://github.com/rust-lang/miri) that will, in your running code, help you detect potentially undefined behavior you might have missed.
+It's not a panacea but is a final layer of protection you should use to protect yourself.

 Next Chapter
 ------------

 We're going to lean into pretty much everything we've learned so far to learn async Rust.
-This is going to be a bit of a weird chapter.
-We'll go deeper than you generally need to go in our exploration of the space (typically you would just grab a crate to do all the hard stuff), but you should come out the other side with a much better idea of how async works under the hood, and feel comfortable with what I think many would agree is the last remaining truly sharp edge of Rust programming.
+This is going to be a bit of a unique chapter.
+We'll go deeper than you generally need to go in our exploration of the space (typically you would grab a crate to do all the hard stuff).
+But by learning the core concepts, you should come out the other side with a much better idea of how async works under the hood.
+As with this chapter, while you won't need to know everything, it should help you feel comfortable with what I think many would agree is the last remaining truly sharp edge of Rust programming.